 Habitat, Broad Oak Wood.
-Photo by Stephen Lemon, 16 June 2012 habitats, such as banks, but rather rare.
+Photo by Stephen Lemon, 16 June 2012

-Allium oleraceum is regarded as Vulnerable to extinction in Great Britain, although no special risk exists for England.
-In Kent, however, it is rare.
+Allium oleraceum is regarded as Vulnerable to the risk of extinction in Great Britain, although no special risk exists for England.
+In Kent, however, it is rare and its presence here is as an outlier of the national distribution, which is primarily from the south west, into the Midlands, and north to Yorkshire and Cumberland.

 The first Kentish record appears in the second edition of William Hudson's Flora Anglica (1778), in which he refers to Allium carinatum (to which name some plants of A. oleraceum were then referred, although this is properly a separate, introduced species) as near Ramsgate and between Sandwich and Deal.
-Hanbury and Marshall (1899) recognised it as chiefly from coastal
+Hanbury and Marshall (1899) recognised it as chiefly from coastal habitats, such as banks, but rather rare.